-When approved, the actual costs of travel, meals, lodging, and other expenses directly related to accomplishing business travel objectives may be reimbursed by the town.
+When approved, the actual costs of travel, meals, lodging, and other expenses directly related to accomplishing business travel objectives may be reimbursed by the town, or the employee may utilize a town-owned credit card, if available and approved by a Department Head.
 Employees are expected to limit expenses to reasonable amounts.
 Expenses that generally will be reimbursed include the following:

-- Mileage costs for use of personal cars, only when less expensive transportation is not available and payable at the state mileage rate as set by the Internal Revenue Service (IRS). - Airfare or train fare for travel in coach or economy class or the lowest available fare. - Cost of standard accommodations in low to mid-priced hotels, or similar lodgings. - Car rental fees, only for compact or mid-sized cars, if appropriate. - Fares for shuttle or airport bus service, where available; costs of public transportation for other ground travel.
+- Mileage costs for use of personal cars, only when less expensive transportation is not available and payable at the state mileage rate as set by the Internal Revenue Service (IRS). - Airfare or train fare for travel in coach or economy class or the lowest available fare. - Cost of standard accommodations in low to mid-priced hotels, or similar lodgings. - Car rental fees, only for compact or mid-sized cars, if appropriate. - Fares for shuttle or airport bus service, where available; costs of public transportation for other ground travel. - Taxi, Uber, Lyft, or other national ridesharing fares only when there is no less expensive alternative.

-- Taxi, Uber, Lyft, or other national ridesharing fares only when there is no less expensive alternative. - Cost of meals, no greater than the limits provided in the town's salary ordinance.
+- Meals not to exceed \$75 per day (including a 20% gratuity).
+Ideally, \$15 for breakfast, \$20 for lunch, and \$25 for dinner, or any combo thereof.
 Alcoholic beverages will not be reimbursed. - Tips not exceeding 20% of the total cost of a meal, or 20% of a ride sharing fare. - Charges for telephone calls, fax, and similar services required for work-related purposes. - Charges for laundry and valet services, only on trips of five or more days.
 (Personal entertainment and personal care items are not reimbursed.)